seksham/Git_practice/GIT_MASTERCLASS.md

 Copy this to quickly resume:

 ```
 I'm learning Git with you.
 Please read the GIT_MASTERCLASS.md file in my workspace
 at /Users/sakshambhayana/saksham/Git_practice/ - it contains our progress and
 instructions.
-Continue teaching me from where we left off (Module 4: Undoing Changes).
+Continue teaching me from where we left off (Module 6: Advanced Commands).
 Remember to be structured, explain before running commands, use visual diagrams,
 and ask me questions to test understanding.
 ```

 ---

 > **Created:** December 27, 2025
 > **Purpose:** Complete Git learning reference with LLM context for continuation
-> **Status:** In Progress - Currently at Module 4
+> **Status:** In Progress - Currently at Module 6

 ---